 The London collection is at classmark BL, with oversize volumes at classmark BLL.
-They contain material on London as a whole, as well as covering the historic units of the City of London, Westminster, Southwark and Middlesex.
+It includes material on London as a whole, as well as covering the historic units of the City of London, Westminster, Southwark and Middlesex.
 Areas in Greater London which were formerly within Essex, Kent or Surrey are shelved with their respective county in the English local collection (BC.62 Essex, BC.67 Kent and BC.82 Surrey).
-Many sources covering London will also be found in our general holdings on British history (B) - see under Related Collections below.
+Many sources covering London will also be found in our general holdings on British history (B) - see Related Collections section below.
 London’s connections with the wider world can be explored in our European, Colonial and American collections.

-Highlights of the collection
+Highlights from the Collections

-Guides to sources
+Guides to Sources

 The collection includes many works detailing the lives of individuals, complemented by strong collections of biographical material in the general British history section.
 Examples can be found in the following areas: